 - Grieve a final course grade by following the grade appeal process.
-(See BSW Handbook section on Grade Appeal of Final Course Grade.) - Appeal a dismissal from the BSW program by writing a letter of appeal to the SSW Associate Director that addresses allowable appeal criteria.
+(See BSW Handbook section on Grade Appeal of Final Course Grade.) - Appeal a dismissal from the BSW program by writing a letter of appeal to the Director of Student Support Services (CSSPP) that addresses allowable appeal criteria.
 (See BSW Handbook section on Appeal of Dismissal.) - Appeal a sanction pertaining to an Academic Integrity finding.
-(See Academic Integrity Guidebook)
+(See Academic Integrity Guidebook.)